Nathan31973/GHTV-Reloaded-Mod-Tools/README.md

 - Custom Gem Trail (Change the texture for the trails behind long notes)
 - Export your custom gems as a gem pack so you can share them with the world
 - Export your custom gems into Guitar Hero Live
+- Support every highway for GHL and GHTV

 ### Gem Maker - Importor
 - Apply to all Highways in Guitar Hero Live